-TROUT- RIVERS & STREAMS - Rivers remain at or near record low levels statewide, even with recent localized rain events (see stream flow graphic on page 5).
+TROUT- RIVERS & STREAMS - Rivers remain at or near record low levels statewide (see stream flow graphic on page 5).
 Fish should be concentrating in pockets of deeper water and deep runs (more typical of late summer).
-Good catches of Brown Trout reported in the West Branch Farmington River (just stocked last week with 2,000 fish) as well as the Mill River (Fairfield), West and East Branches of Salmon Brook, and Salmon River.
+Good trout water this time of year is the West Branch Farmington and the Mill River (Fairfield), West and East Branches of Salmon Brook (Granby and Glastonbury), and Salmon River.
 Just about all types of gear are working well.
-Mealworms, night crawlers, live minnows, small castmasters and phoebe goldfish, and many dryflies and nymphs.
+Mealworms, night crawlers, live minnows, small kastmasters and phoebe goldfish, and many dryflies and nymphs.

 Farmington River - Fishing continues to be excellent with the "survivor browns" providing a thrill to those who connect (16-20 inches).
 There are also plenty of rainbow and stocked browns ready to please.
-West Branch flows are clear and moderate (currently 244 cfs at Riverton, with the Still River adding 17 cfs).
-Water temperatures are in the low 60's°F (much colder above the Still River confluence in Riverton).
+West Branch flows are clear and moderate (currently 220 cfs at Riverton, with the Still River adding 13 cfs).
+Water temperatures remain in the low 60's°F (much colder above the Still River confluence in Riverton).

 Hatches/patterns include: Isonychia (#12-14) working their way upstream, Vitreus [a.k.a. pale evening dun] (#16-18, from 5:00pm to dark), Tan Caddis (#16-18, good all day), Sulfurs, (Invaria #16-18, hatches mid-day and Dorothea #16-18).
-Successful patterns include: Light Cahill (#10-14), March Brown nymphs (#10-12), Gray Fox (#14, afternoon), Blue Wing Olives (#18-24, mid-late afternoon), Caddis (tan #14-18, all day; green #22-26, evening), Midges (#20-32), Blue Quill (#16-18) and Pale Evening Duns (Epeorus vitreus #16-18, afternoon and early evenings) and the ole reliable red and
+Successful patterns include: Light Cahill (#10-14), March Brown nymphs (#10-12), Gray Fox (#14, afternoon), Blue Wing Olives (#18-24, mid-late afternoon), Caddis (tan #14-18, all day; green #22-26, evening), Midges (#20-32), Blue Quill (#16-18)